Blog

 Can Farming and Gardening Improve My Life?

 I have spent much of my life exploring this question.
-Farming hasn’t always been enjoyable for me, especially when I was a teenager working 400+ hours a month on the family farm.
-However, as I was nearing the end of my graduate training I began to feel a deep longing to return to farming.
-I felt envious when I would ride my bike home from my postdoctoral fellowship at UC Santa Cruz CAPS and see CASFS students sweating and smiling together in the fields.
-This feeling could be temporarily soothed by hiking in the nearby forest, but remained until I started farming again.
-For me, there is something undeniably healing about farming and gardening.
-But…why?
+Farming hasn’t always been enjoyable for me—especially as a teenager, when I worked 400+ hours a month on my family’s farm.
+Yet as I neared the end of my graduate training, I began to feel a deep longing to return to farming.
+I noticed this most clearly while riding my bike home from my postdoctoral fellowship at UC Santa Cruz CAPS, passing CASFS students sweating and smiling together in the fields.

-Seth Gillihan shared some great insights in his article 10 Mental Health Benefits of Gardening on Psychology Today.
-Check it out!
+Seth Gillihan offers some compelling insights in his Psychology Today article, 10 Mental Health Benefits of Gardening.”
+It’s well worth a read.

-Fortunately, there’s a decent amount of anecdotal and (more recently) empirical evidence exploring the relationship between farming/gardening and mental and physical health.
-Yet, I still have so many unanswered questions.
-For example, do certain types of farming and gardening tasks better support specific areas of healing?
-Can they soothe different areas of emotional pain?
-For example - if someone is feeling sad or depressed, does harvesting vegetables help?
-If someone is grieving, sowing seeds?
+Fortunately, there is a growing body of anecdotal—and more recently, empirical—evidence exploring the relationship between farming and gardening and both mental and physical health.
+Still, I’m left with many unanswered questions.
+Do certain farming or gardening tasks support specific forms of healing?
+Might different activities soothe different kinds of emotional pain?
+For instance, if someone is feeling sad or depressed, does harvesting vegetables help?
+If someone is grieving, could sowing seeds offer comfort?

 Therapeutic Farming and Gardening